-Hereinafter Article 1.1.5.a. to t. is referred to as: the Double Degree Master programmes, insofar it concerns courses taken by students at the Faculty.
-The courses of the Double Degree Master programmes taken by students at a partner university are subject to the teaching and examination regulations of that university.
-The Faculty and the partner university are jointly responsible for the programme and the award of diplomas.
+Hereinafter Article 1.1.5.a. to Article 1.1.5.u are referred to as: the Double Degree Master programmes, insofar it concerns courses taken by students at the Faculty.
+The courses of the Double Degree Master programmes taken by students at a partner university are subject to the teaching and examination regulations of the university concerned.
+The Faculty of Economics and Business of UG and the partner university are jointly responsible for the programme and the award of diplomas.